LaunchCodeEducation/lchs/src/chapters/databases/project-part2.rst

             results = execute_query(sql_query)

+Line 68 requests the string of column names from the SELECT form and assigns it to the ``columns`` variable.

 If ``columns == '*'`` returns ``True``, then line 76 runs.
 The ``selected_columns`` key is assigned the full list of column names.
-If ``False``, then the string of column names collected from the form (line 68) is split into a list.
+If ``False``, then the string assigned to ``columns`` is split into a list.
 This list is assigned to the session key.

 Make the updates, then submit the SELECT form a few more times to test the new feature.